Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Addressing Capacity Mismatch

 \section{Addressing Capacity Mismatch}

 As introduced in Sect.~\ref{sec:bg}, the ``capacity mismatch'' refers to the phenomenon that larger networks may not teach students as well as smaller teachers~\cite{TAKD, KDEfficacy, ResKD-NC, ResKD-TIP, ATS}.
 The above observations show that the relative class affinity between the larger teacher and smaller teacher's outputs are basically consistent, while the absolute probabilities between non-ground-truth classes are not so discriminative for larger teachers.
 Hence, our proposed methods aim to enhance the distinctness between non-ground-truth class probabilities from different perspectives.
+The relative class affinity we observed ensures the correctness and effectiveness of our methods.